 This choice seems especially at odds with Trump’s own claim to superior managerial knack.
 Throughout the campaign, one of his most common refrains is that he should be president because he “picks the best people.”
 The best people to negotiate trade deals.
 The best generals to beat ISIS.
 The best justices to sit on the Supreme Court.
 This isn’t just a throwaway phrase; it’s the bedrock of his proposition.
 The American people can vote for him without having to sweat the details of his plans and his politics because they know Trump will get the talent.
 Winners, after all, hire winners.

-What on earth does the campaign think the Trump kids can achieve that actual Republicans with actual political experience can’t?
 So what does it mean that the “best” people to manage his business empire, his campaign, and, now, the Republican Party’s quadrennial showcase of its blueprint for America just happen to be his own offspring?

 Clearly, Donald Trump’s definition of “the best” means something very different from the commonly accepted one.
 While some point to the wealth, polish, educational pedigree, celebrity, and influence of his three eldest children as signs of their competence, all of that comes thanks to Trump Sr.’s largesse (with the possible exception of Ivanka’s entrepreneurial knack).